Prepress

 Yes, we have the software to create your barcode for you.
 Simply give us the number and we will show the barcode on the electronic proof.

 We always provide a proof for your approval before we print.
-Once we receive your purchase order and art files we will supply a proof within 24 hours.
+Once we receive your purchase order and art files we will work to supply you a proof within 24 hours.